Labor Day, on the first Monday in September, is a U.S. holiday that honors workers and the labor movement. It’s also the unofficial end of summer.

 Labor Day Began in New York City

-In 1884, Labor Day was moved to the first Monday in September.
-The U.S. Congress made it a national holiday in 1894.
+In 1884, the Labor Day celebration was moved to the first Monday in September.
+U.S. Congress made it a national holiday in 1894.